-Background Information Disclosure form in Viewpoint.
-If a record is found, LTC will pursue an investigation in conjunction with area clinical facilities to make a determination on whether the student can be placed in a clinical assignment.
-Clinical agencies, in order to comply with federal regulations [42 CFR 483.13(c)(iii)] will not permit clinical experiences for students who have had a finding entered into the Wisconsin Nurse Aide Registry of abuse, neglect, mistreatment of residents, or misappropriation of resident's property.
-To ensure compliance with these regulations and conditions,

-LTC cannot provide a student with a clinical experience unless they meet the guidelines of the facilities.
+If a record is found, Lakeshore College will pursue an investigation in conjunction with area clinical facilities to decide on whether the student can be placed in a clinical assignment.
+Clinical agencies, to comply with federal regulations [42 CFR 483.13(c)(iii)] will not permit clinical experiences for students who have had a finding entered into the Wisconsin Nurse Aide Registry of abuse, neglect, mistreatment of residents, or misappropriation of resident's property.
+To ensure compliance with these regulations and conditions, Lakeshore College cannot provide a student with a clinical experience unless they meet the guidelines of the facilities.

-Caregiver background checks need to be done initially as part of the program application process.
 In general, a background check is repeated every four years.
 However, some clinical sites require updated background checks every two years.
 The student is responsible for ensuring the background check is current throughout the entire program.
 If not, the student needs to resubmit the background check and fee prior to expiration in Viewpoint.

-LTC Self-Disclosure Requirements:
+Lakeshore Self-Disclosure Requirements: